davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 The extraction process begins by recognising the personalities in the headline and linking them to each personality's identifier in Wikidata.
 The extraction process continues if both recognised personalities have been linked with an identifier in Wikidata, otherwise the headline is discarded.
 The type of relationship present in the title is detected with the DistilBERT model.
 If the relationship between the personalities in the headline is not classified as **other** the classifier for the direction of the relationship is also applied to the headline, otherwise the headline is discarded.

 For all the headlines considered, the final result is an RDF triple linking the personalities through a relationship of opposition or support supported by a news item.
-The RDF triples generated are indexed in a SPARQL engine [@jena2015free] together with a Wikidata sub-graph described in [Section 3](#sec_kb).
+The RDF triples generated are indexed in a SPARQL engine [(Jena, 2015) ](https://jena.apache.org/){:target="_blank"}[^26] together with a Wikidata sub-graph described in [Section 3](#sec_kb).

 The graph generated has a total of 680 political personalities, 107 political parties and 10,361 news items covering a period of 25 years.
-It is available online in [Terse RDF Triple Language format](https://www.w3.org/TeamSubmission/turtle/){:target="_blank"} and can also be explored via a [web interface](https://www.politiquices.pt/){:target="_blank"}.
+It is [available online](https://github.com/politiquices/data-releases){:target="_blank"} in Terse RDF Triple Language format and can also be explored via a [web interface](https://www.politiquices.pt/){:target="_blank"}.

 <br>